 In the workplace, these symptoms could translate into difficulty working with colleagues and clients, trouble concentrating, preoccupation over the fear instead of focusing on work, and turning down assignments because of fear of failure, flying, going in to the elevator, or public speaking.

 For people who think they might have anxiety disorder, Jeffrey P. Kahn, MD, a clinical psychiatrist and author of Mental Health and Productivity in the Workplace, recommends the following first steps of action:

 - Talk about the problem with someone you feel comfortable with.
-Also ask that person what he or she notices about you.
+Also ask that person what they notice about you.

 - Take a break from your worry by playing sports, listening to music, praying, or meditating.

 - If talking about the problem or relaxation techniques don't work, seek professional consultation.